tfabris/CrowCam/README.md

 If you changed the debugMode of the script, copy the changed version to the Synology.
 You can then do one or both of the following:
-- SSH into the Synology NAS and launch the script at the SSH prompt.
-  Note: some of the commands in some scripts might require elevation, so when testing on the Synology, launch the script with sudo.
+- SSH into the Synology NAS and launch the script at the SSH prompt. ***Make sure to disable the script in the Synology Task Scheduler, and make sure its prior iteration is done running, before running the script from the SSH prompt.*** To check to see if the script is done running in the Task Scheduler, open up Control Panel, Task Scheduler, select the script, and press Action, View Result.
+Look at Current Status and make sure it doesn't say "running".
+Finally, these scripts requires elevation, so when testing on the Synology, launch the script with `sudo`.
 Examples:
 ```
      sudo ./CrowCam.sh